googleapis/gapic-generator-kotlin/README.md

 ## Why Kgen?

-Protocol buffers and gRPC have great toolchains, but they do not have first class support for Kotlin and they do not provide many configuration options.
+Protocol buffers and gRPC have great toolchains, but they do not have first class support for Kotlin and they do not provide many configuration options for generated code.
 Kgen generates ideomatic Kotlin client libraries and introduces new configuration options that enable fine-tuning the code to make it easier for users to consume an API.

 ## Configuration